iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 [NativeApp.requestDownloadBriefcase]($frontend) parameter `progress` is deprecated in favor of `progressCallback` in [DownloadBriefcaseOptions]($frontend).
 Similarly, `progressCallback` in [PullChangesOptions]($frontend) is now deprecated and should be replaced with `downloadProgressCallback` in [PullChangesOptions]($frontend).
 Both new variables are of type [OnDownloadProgress]($frontend), which more accurately represents information reported during downloads.

+[IModelConnection.displayedExtents]($frontend) and [IModelConnection.expandDisplayedExtents]($frontend) are deprecated.
+The displayed extents are expanded every time a [ContextRealityModel]($common) is added to any view in the iModel, and never shrink.
+They were previously used to compute the viewed extents of every [SpatialViewState]($frontend), which could produce an unnecessarily large frustum resulting in graphical artifacts.
+Now each spatial view computes its extents based on the extents of the models it is currently displaying. `displayedExtents` is still computed as before to support existing users of the API, but its use is not recommended.

+### @itwin/core-backend

 [RenderMaterialElement.Params]($backend) is defined as a class, which makes it unwieldy to use.
 You can now use the interface [RenderMaterialElementParams]($backend) instead.

 ### @itwin/appui-react